 - Strategic supplier negotiations: We know it can be extremely time-consuming to develop effective airline and hotel programs that continue to drive value for your company and to navigate the many ways to measure, monitor and benchmark your program.
 That’s why FCM offers specialty consulting to analyze your current supplier contracts and then negotiate or re-negotiate for greater savings and increased amenities.

 - Client travel patterns, demand management and cost avoidance: Your FCM Account Manager can work with you to assess your travel patterns and suggest specific strategies, such offering alternatives to air travel, like rail or car rental in certain corridors, or combining/extending trips to lessen frequent travel and expense.

-- Monitoring and measuring your results: Through frequent reviews of your travel programme, supported by robust reporting from our Clientbank platform, we will share the results of your cost-saving efforts and re-evaluate if needed.
+- Monitoring and measuring your results: Through frequent reviews of your travel program, supported by robust reporting from our Clientbank platform, we will share the results of your cost-saving efforts and re-evaluate if needed.

 In line with our tailored approach, we never impose strategies or approaches on clients just because they have worked for others in the past.

-We’re committed to evaluating your specific travel trends, company culture, unique challenges and strengths, and other features of your programme so that we can design and implement the most effective strategies to achieve your goals – ensuring all your savings opportunities have been explored.
+We’re committed to evaluating your specific travel trends, company culture, unique challenges and strengths, and other features of your program so that we can design and implement the most effective strategies to achieve your goals – ensuring all your savings opportunities have been explored.